 With Raffles Specialist Centre in operation, the existing Raffles Hospital building will be renovated to “refurbish and expand patient wards so as to meet growing demands for inpatient services”.

 Beyond our shores, RMG is developing a 400-bed international general hospital in Shanghai, and a 700-bed international tertiary general hospital in Chongqing.
-The projects are “progressing well”, and the hospitals are scheduled for opening in the fourth quarter of 2018 and second half of 2019 respectively.
+The projects are “progressing well”, and the hospitals are scheduled to open in the second half of 2019, and the fourth quarter of 2018, respectively.
 Recruitment exercise has already started for Raffles Hospital Chongqing.

 The following shows an artist’s impression of Raffles Hospital Chongqing: